giuliacasarini/SecurityDemo/Chapters/ChapterIV.md

 # Chapter IV: Advanced Security Techniques in Spring Boot Applications
 ## Introduction

 In this final chapter, we will explore the development of a Spring Boot application that handles user registration, login, and logout functionalities.
 This application will leverage key security concepts such as password encryption, Time-based One-Time Password (TOTP) for login, and JSON Web Tokens (JWT) for managing user sessions.
-By the end of this chapter, you will have a comprehensive understanding of how to implement robust security measures in a Spring Boot application.
+By the end of this chapter, a comprehensive understanding of implementing robust security measures in a Spring Boot application will be achieved.

 ## Practical Implementation